Stalking in 2026: How to spot it and how to defend against it

 Long-term stalking

 Case law generally speaks of conduct that lasts at least a month.
 However, it should be added that the intensity of the conduct also matters.
-In other words, if the dangerous stalking consists “only” of sending unsolicited text messages, it is better to first define oneself against the perpetrator and only contact the police if this type of conduct is repeated over many weeks.
+In other words, if the dangerous stalking consists “only” of sending unsolicited text messages, it is better to first define oneself against the perpetrator and only contact the police if this type of behaviour is repeated over many weeks.
 If you have had a shell casing in your mailbox three times in one week and have been stalked and knocked on your downstairs window for three evenings, then definitely don’t wait until a month has passed to contact the police.
 If there are only sporadic or random acts of otherwise unwanted behaviour then it is not stalking, but could theoretically also be another offence, such as making dangerous threats.

 Forms of conduct described in the law